mceme/sentinel/README.md

     $ ./venv/bin/py.test ./test

-With all tests passing and crontab setup, Sentinel will stay in sync with sibcoind and the installation is complete
+With all tests passing and crontab setup, Sentinel will stay in sync with ImageCoind and the installation is complete

 ## Configuration

-An alternative (non-default) path to the `sibcoin.conf` file can be specified in `sentinel.conf`:
+An alternative (non-default) path to the `imagecoin.conf` file can be specified in `sentinel.conf`:

-    sibcoin_conf=/path/to/sibcoin.conf
+    imagecoin_conf=/path/to/imagecoin.conf

 ## Troubleshooting